-The Board has established an audit and risk management committee (the "Audit Committee") comprised of Sharon Ranson (Chair), Jack C. Lee and Rosemary Zigrossi.
+The Board has established an audit and risk management committee (the "Audit Committee") comprised of Sharon Ranson (Chair), Ron Dewhurst and Rosemary Zigrossi.
 All members of the Audit Committee are independent and non-executive directors of the Corporation.
 All members of the Audit Committee meet the independence and financial literacy requirements of National Instrument 52-110 Audit Committees.
 Ms. Ranson was an Adjunct Professor for the Master of Finance program at the Smith School of Business at Queen's University.
 Prior to founding her current business in 2002, Ms. Ranson spent over 20 years in the Financial Services industry in various executive positions.
 Ms. Ranson is a Fellow Chartered Accountant and has a Bachelor of Commerce and a Masters of Business Administration.
-Mr. Lee is President of Facet Resources Ltd., a private investment company.
-He is currently Chairman of the Corporation and also serves as Chairman of Alaris Royalty Corp. and Gryphon Petroleum Corp.
-He was previously Chairman of Ithaca Energy Inc., Chairman of Canetic Resources Trust ("Canetic"), President and CEO of Acclaim Energy Trust ("Acclaim"), a predecessor of Canetic, and Chairman of CanEra Energy Corp.
-Prior thereto, Mr. Lee was President and CEO of Danoil Energy Ltd., a predecessor of Acclaim.
-Mr. Lee has a Bachelor of Arts and a Bachelor of Commerce, is a member of the Institute of Corporate Directors and holds the ICD.D designation.
-Prior to establishing Odaamis Inc. in 2014, Ms. Zigrossi was a Director at Promontory Financial Group (a financial services consulting firm) from 2011 to 2014, and prior to that held various positions at the Ontario Teachers' Pension Plan including Vice President, Asset Mix and Risk; Vice President, Venture Capital; and Controller.
+Mr. Dewhurst is currently Chairman of the Corporation He was previously CEO of Australian Investment Bank ANZ McCaughan Ltd, Head of Americas for J.P.
+Morgan Asset Management.
+Mr. Dewhurst has held a number of board roles, including Australian United Investment Company, IOOF Holdings Inc. and Orchard Petroleum Ltd. Prior to establishing Odaamis Inc. in 2014, Ms. Zigrossi was a Director at Promontory Financial Group (a financial services consulting firm) from 2011 to 2014, and prior to that held various positions at the Ontario Teachers' Pension Plan including Vice President, Asset Mix and Risk; Vice President, Venture Capital; and Controller.
 In addition, Ms. Zigrossi was an Assistant Vice President at J.P.
 Morgan (Canada).
 Ms. Zigrossi has a Bachelor of Commerce and is a Chartered Accountant and CFA charter holder.